ARM-software/arm-trusted-firmware/docs/components/rmm-el3-comms-spec.rst

 The Boot Interface ABI defines a set of register conventions and also a memory based manifest file to pass information from EL3 to RMM.
-The boot manifest and the associated platform data in it can be dynamically created by EL3 and there is no restriction on how the data can be obtained (e.g by DTB, hoblist or other).
+The Boot Manifest and the associated platform data in it can be dynamically created by EL3 and there is no restriction on how the data can be obtained (e.g by DTB, hoblist or other).